gunnbr/SIDish/README.md

 I don't think there's anything wrong with the Miduino at all, I just wanted to see if I could do any better.

 ## Status
-The current status is that I prototype in python writing out .wav files.
-Once I get results I want, I port the code to the 328 and test and debug there.
-I currently have a python script that reads a midi file (my currently sample uses sid2midi to convert one of my favorite C64 tunes) and outputs a format I use to output a tune.
-The audio is being output only with sine waves at the moment because my first attempt at pulse waves sounded really rough and I wanted to try to do better.
-However, my sine wave output also has problems and isn't necessary to emulate a SID chip anyway, so I'll work on the other waveforms now.
+The current status is that basic support for playing goattracker files works.
+Not everything is implemented or works correctly, but songs are okay to recognizable.
+It can be compiled both to write out .wav files on the host system or play in realtime on an ATmega.
-There are many different ways to get audio out from the Arduino, but I happened to have an [Adafruit Wave Shield](https://www.adafruit.com/product/94) which has a 10 bit DAC and a headphone jack which is exactly what I needed to experiment on the couch without bothering anyone else, so that's what I've been using.
+ATmega output works for both PWM output on a single pin or to the [Adafruit Wave Shield](https://www.adafruit.com/product/94).
+It happens to have a 10 bit DAC and a headphone jack which is exactly what I needed to experiment on the couch without bothering anyone else, so that's what I've been using.

-## Notes
-I am not a strong Python programmer.
-I use small projects like this to boost my Python skills.
-However, it does seem like Python may not have been a particularly good choice here.
-I keep trying to write the Python code as if it's an embedded system, but Python really doesn't like that, specifically using global variables and dealing with raw binary data.
-I'll see how much longer I keep trying to use Python for this.
-I feel like I keep fighting with it and then I still have to end up porting it to C in the end anyway.